kevinajordan/kevinajordan/README.md

 👋 Hi, I’m @kevinajordan

-👀 I’m interested in building products and services that people love.
+👀 I’m interested in building products and services that people want.

-🌱 I’m currently learning React, GraphQL, FastAPI, PyTorch 💞️ I’m looking to collaborate on market research on the world's largest problems.
+🌱 I’m currently learning React, GraphQL, FastAPI, PyTorch

+💞️ I’m looking to collaborate on market research on the world's largest problems.

 📫 Reach me on Twitter @kevin_jordan__ or LinkedIn (www.linkedin.com/in/kevin-j-b0606650)

 <!---